Uniform Bounds with Difference Quotients for Proper Orthogonal Decomposition Reduced Order Models of the Burgers Equation: Numerical Results

-Figure~\ref{fig:dq_cn_g_rom_soln} plots the DQ-L2 and DQ-H01 solutions with different $r$ values.
-Specifically, we plot the DQ-L2 and DQ-H01 solutions for $r=13$ and $r=28$.
-For $r=13$, the DQ-H01 solution is less accurate than the DQ-L2 one since the ROM dimension $r$ does not exceed the threshold value.
+In Figure~\ref{fig:dq_rom_soln}, we plot the DQ-L2 and DQ-H01 solutions with different $r$ values, i.e., $r=13,28$.
+For $r=13$, the DQ-H01 solution is less accurate than the DQ-L2 one since the ROM dimension $r$ does not exceed the threshold value, which is $r=27$ as can be observed in Figure~\ref{fig:dq_h01_convergence}.
 Furthermore, the plots show that when enough POD modes are guaranteed, the DQ-H01 solution rapidly yields an accurate solution.

+The behavior of the error bounds, which are numerically derived in Sections \ref{sec:nodq_rom_numerics} and \ref{sec:dq_rom_numerics}, are summarized in Table~\ref{table:numerical_convergence_rate}.
+Considering $L^2$ and $H_0^1$ basis, error norms, and noDQ/DQ frameworks, we observe that the noDQ errors bounds with all cases and the natural norm DQ-L2 and DQ-H01 are optimal; whereas the $l^{\infty}(L^2)$ DQ-L2 and DQ-H01 error bounds are superoptimal.